Determining Therapeutic Needs for a Patient

 The Starting Point

 Psych Central says there are hundreds of types of therapies being offered to patients today.
 Often, various strategies are used together as part of an overall treatment plan to address the particular set of circumstances the patient is facing.
-Medical News Today points out that there are myriad factors that determine what types of therapy are most suitable for clients undergoing substance abuse treatment, including:
+There are myriad factors that determine what types of therapy are most suitable for clients undergoing substance abuse treatment, including:

 - Level of addiction